de0gee/www.de0gee.com/content/faq/_index.md

 ## Can I design an app for de0gee?
 Please do, let us know how we can help.
-We want to server people with disabilities, service dogs and indoor navigation for the visually impaired.
+We want to serve people with disabilities, service dogs and indoor navigation for the visually impaired.
 A dog collar seemed like a good place to start and hopefully implement a Bluetooth 5 Mesh function, but that is not ready today.